CompAndSave/hugo-decap-cas/content/posts/how-to-save-on-ink-cartridges-6-smart-ways-to-save-money.md

 While purchasing more than one or two cartridges at a time is necessary, planning can result in significant savings on printer ink.
 Some cartridges are available in XL sizes, which allows you to buy more ink for less money than you would if you were to buy several smaller cartridges.

 Furthermore, ink is frequently offered in bundles, allowing consumers looking to save money on printer ink cartridges to take advantage of discounts for larger purchases.
 Plan and take advantage of larger cartridge sizes and bundled offers.
-This action will help you find the answer to your query about [how to reduce printing](https://www.compandsave.com/how-to-reduce-printing-costs) effectively.
+This action will help you find the answer to your query about [how to reduce printing costs](https://www.compandsave.com/how-to-reduce-printing-costs) effectively.

 ### 3. Select Recent Printing Technology

 Selecting printers with cutting-edge technology is critical to learning how to save on printer ink.
 Modern printer models are usually more energy-efficient, which helps cut down on overhead.
 Furthermore, a newer printer consumes toner and ink more efficiently, which results in extra savings and a healthier bottom line.